richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 ***

-### Template 5 - Survey results and confidentiality standards for managers
+### Email template 5 - Survey results and confidentiality standards for managers

 **To**: [Manager first and last name] <br>
 **From**: [First and last name], [Human Resources/Direct Manager/Other] </br>